-Ulster Rugby chief executive Shane Logan said he did not believe Paddy Jackson or Stuart Olding (both above) would ever play for Ireland or Ulster again.
+The head of Ulster Rugby has said he does not believe Paddy Jackson or Stuart Olding, who were last month found not guilty of raping a Belfast student, will ever play for Ireland or Ulster again.

 Speaking after the men had their contracts revoked at the weekend, Shane Logan said money or pressure from sponsors did not drive the decision to sever ties with the players.

 “No sponsor including Bank of Ireland drove the decision,” he added.
 “We have taken on board everybody’s views right across society, right across our supporter group, our sponsor group, our players, clubs, volunteers, we are part of society.

 “But at the end of the day, having looked at all those things, the decision was based on alignment with what it is we stand for, in particular the value of respect.